SvenBayer/spring-cloud-contract-swagger/README.md

 ### Optional Parameters
 If you do not want to pass an optional parameter (required: false) in a request, you can add **x-ignore: true** to this field.

+### Patterns
+Pattern only work for request parameters.
+Your provided example values will be checked against the pattern.

 ### Custom JSON Body
 You can set the request and response body with a json string.
 For this, you have to place an **x-example** field next (on the same level) to the **schema** field.
 Use single ticks for your json string so you do not have to escape any quotes.